Skip to Main Content

 So many proposals take place outdoors, as nature is often the perfect background for such a moment.
 If you and yours like to get outside, go for a hike and have your family or friends waiting at the top.
 This is one of our favorite surprise proposal ideas with family as not many people expect dozens of friends and relations to be at the end of a hike.
 While those waiting for you at the top can simply cheer and shout when you make it to the top, you can also have them lined up with signs asking the big question for you.
 Make sure to check the weather ahead of time and ensure that everyone going for the hike can make it up to the top—and back.

-Five Tips For Including Family And Friends In Your Proposal
+5 Tips For Including Family & Friends In Your Proposal

 So you've decided to implement one of your favorite proposal ideas with family and friends?
 Well, it's important to lay down some ground rules so the moment is everything you want it to be.
 First, set expectations on cell phone use.
 If you have a professional photographer there, you don't want everyone in the background also taking photos or trying to video chat someone who couldn't be there.
 Secondly, ask people to dress up or at least coordinate outfits a little if there will be professional photos.
 Lastly, ask everyone to give you all a minute or two of space after they say "yes" to celebrate before they all come storming in for hugs and high-fives.